 Again, what are you waiting for?

 It’s time you took action!
-Pursue your dreams, expand your practice and take a bigger piece of that pie.
+Pursue your dreams and expand your practice.
 Go on!
 You deserve it.
-Call Universal at 1-877-833-7909 to enroll now!
+Call Universal at 1-877-833-7908 to enroll now!

 –.
 “IRS Accepting Applications for Low Income Taxpayer Clinic Grants.”
 15 May 2014 IRS.gov